FranklinBarto/react-language-map/README.md

 The libraries used to develop this app are React and OpenLayers

-**Feel free to use this code.
-Just kindly share and give appropriate attribution of my work**
+**Feel free to use this code, however kindly share and give reasonable attribution of my work.**